hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Encryption-Key-Automation/TSS-Encryption-Key-Automation.md

 ### Requirements

-1. The public `tssEncryptionKey` of a node must be recorded in the state and publicly knowable by other nodes.
+1. The public `tssEncryptionKey` of a node must be recorded in the state and publicly known by other nodes.
 2. The private `tssEncryptionKey` of a node must be kept private to that node.
 3. The lifecycle of the `tssEncryptionKey` should be automated.